gkahn13/badgr/README.md

 Make sure you have 90GB of space available, [anaconda](https://www.anaconda.com/distribution/) installed, and [ROS](https://www.ros.org/) installed.
 Our installation was on Ubuntu 16.04 with ROS Kinetic.

+Note: [Docker](#docker) is now available as an alternative to the following system installation.
+This approach is recommended to avoid dealing with deprecated Python packages.

 Clone the repository and go into the folder:

 ```bash